-Melbourne snobby love of a good cuppa is infamous, and Melbourne barista’s are actually sought after by cafes around the world.
-Melbourne is after all, the city that defied Starbucks, favouring independent cafes and brunch spots.
+Melbourne love of a good coffee is infamous, and Melbourne baristas are sought after by cafes around the world.
+Melbourne is, after all, the coffee capital of the world and the city that defied Starbucks, favouring independent cafes and brunch spots.
 Supposedly there’s not a bad cup of coffee to be found in the city and so far I’d have to agree with that.

 Latte’s in Australia aren’t the soup bowl sized milky beverages that we are used to at home.
 A regular latte in Melbourne is fairly small in size, with a thin layer of froth that comes served in a tall glass.